Care Management Fees

 Care management programs use risk-stratification tools to predict patients’ health care needs and recommend appropriate preventive services and/or chronic care management.
 These tools take into account information such as a patient’s self-identified health risks, clinical diagnoses, and utilization data

 from payers (if available).
 Electronic health records and disease registries allow practices to monitor the provision of recommended care for each patient on an ongoing basis.

 ELEMENT 7: Integrated, coordinated care across the health care system

 Integrating other elements of health care (e.g., subspecialty care, home health care, inpatient and outpatient hospital care, behavioral health services) with primary care services is essential for the success of a care management program.
 A care management program provides the foundation for effective

 communication, coordinated treatment, and well-managed care transitions across the “medical neighborhood” to optimize the quality of patient care and reduce unnecessary utilization.
 These efforts are facilitated by electronic health information exchanges, clinical registries, telehealth and/or telemedicine, and direct communication among health care professionals.

-The AAFP believes that a PMPM care management fee needs to cover the costs to family medicine practices of dedicating staff time, physician time, and advanced technology to provide ongoing patient education, risk stratification, population management, medication management and adherence support, and coordination of care transitions.
+The AAFP believes that a PMPM care management fee needs to cover the costs to family medicine practices of dedicating staff time, physician time, and advanced technology to provide ongoing patient education, risk stratification, population management, medication management and adherence support, and coordination of care transitions, and care planning.
 Although additional research is required to determine the most effective and efficient way to implement each care management element in a PCMH, the AAFP believes that a successful care management program incorporates these essential elements.
 As blended payment models continue to evolve, additional core elements may be identified.
-(2004) (July 2014 BOD)
+(2004) (2016 COD)